-The annual general meeting of shareholders of the Company takes place in Luxembourg every year on 20th October every year at 13:00h.
+The annual general meeting of shareholders of the Company takes place in Luxembourg within six (6) months of the end of the financial year.
 If this day is not a bank business day in Luxembourg, the general meeting takes place on the following bank business day.
 Other extraordinary general meetings of shareholders of the Company or meetings of individual Subfunds or their Share Categories may be held in addition.
-Invitations to the general meeting of shareholders and other meetings are issued in accordance with Luxembourg law and the current Articles of Association.
+Invitations to the general meeting of shareholders and other meetings are issued in accordance with Luxembourg law and the current articles of association.
 They contain information about the place and time of the general meeting, the requirements for attending, the agenda and, if necessary, the quorum requirements and majority requirements for resolutions.
-The invitation may in addition stipulate that the quorum and majority requirements are determined on the basis of the Shares which have been issued and are outstanding at 24.00 hours (Luxembourg time) on the fifth day preceding the general meeting.
+The invitation may in addition stipulate that the quorum and majority requirements are determined on the basis of the Shares which have been issued and are outstanding at 24.00 hours (Luxembourg time) on the fifth (5th) day preceding the general meeting.
 In this case a shareholder's rights to participate and vote at a general meeting are determined by the Shares he/she owns at that time.